Syaw0/blog/_posts/2022-05-28-build-a-react-internals-visualizer-1.md

 Isn't it super useful to have something like this?

-# What would it consists of?
+# What would it consist of?

 ### 1. Inspector